Friday Mornings – An Introduction to Oil Painting

 Autumn Term 9th September – 9th December

 (Half Term 21st & 28th October, two weeks)

 - Learn to paint in oils from the beginning

 - Understand the mechanics of oil paint

 - Establish some essential studio skills

 There is a reason that the vast majority of painters who work from observation will end up using oil paint at least some of the time.
 Ever since the Renaissance it has remained the most powerful and flexible of media.
 It does have a reputation for being a bit tricky for beginners and it’s true, without a bit of tuition it is entirely possible to feel that you are ploughing a field of mud.

-With the rules under your belt and a grasp of how to mix the colours you see, you’ll find that oils are the friendliest of all the paints, far from being tricky, they are the perfect tool for observational painting and visual expression.
+With proper tuition you’ll get on top of the medium and find that oils are the friendliest of all the paints, far from being tricky, they are the perfect tool for observational painting and visual expression.

 You will be provided with a list of materials to include seven or eight colours, a couple of brushes and other bits and pieces you’ll need.
 You may also purchase your materials at our studio, our prices are competitive.

 Rebecca gained her BA at the Slade where she was a student of Euan Uglow and has an MA in printmaking from Winchester.
 She has taught widely including at the Royal College of Art.
 She won the Bulldog Trust award at the Royal Society of Portrait Painters and has works in private collections around the world.
 She is not bound to any particular genre but sees art as a way of exploring and explaining the world she finds herself in.